purepm/hiring-exercises/README.md

 In order to move forward, we'd like to know a little about how you work.
 To that end, this repository contains a **short, time-boxed** (approximately 2 hours) that you can use demonstrate your skills and abilities.

 We follow a lightweight agile development process at Pure, and so have presented a small set of user stories to work through.
-As a pair-programmed exercise, we will work with you as we extend, refactor and build upon the existing app, adding tests or assertions to cover our new behavior where reasonable to do so.
+As a pair-programming exercise, we will work with you as we extend, refactor and build upon the existing app, adding tests or assertions to cover our new behavior where reasonable to do so.

 ## General Instructions